The New Dale-Chall formula was created to analyse readability for fourth-graders and above. Find out where it came from and how you can best use it.

 The word list was revised as the New Dale-Chall formula.
 As was pointed out in 1995, the original list only contained basic forms of verbs and nouns.
 The revisited version takes into account plurality and tense.

-As well as general word and sentence count, the words outside of the word list (‘difficult’) words.
-These are compared to the familiar word list.
+The new Dale Chall test takes into account word and sentence count.
+In addition, the words outside of the word list (‘difficult’ words) are compared to the familiar word list.
 If the text has over 5% difficult words, the score is adjusted.
 It becomes higher than the raw score.
 At the time of its conception, calculating Dale-Chall was more time-consuming.
 It used a sample of 100 words.
 This was then compared to the 3000-word New Dale-Chall list.
 The average sentence length had to be calculated as well as the percentage of unfamiliar words.

 The formula is now more clear-cut and reliable with Readable.
 We analyse the text as a whole.